-Iain Boyd (52) - Vice President - Human Resources since 2007.
+lain Boyd (53) - Vice President, Operations Development since August 2015.
+Vice President - Human Resources from 2007 to August 2015.

-Constance R. Johnsen (57) - Vice President and Controller since 2003.
+Constance R. Johnsen (58) - Vice President and Controller since 2003.

-Thomas L. Kassouf (62) - Senior Vice President and President - Snap-on Tools Group since 2010.
+Thomas L. Kassouf (63) - Senior Vice President and President - Snap-on Tools Group since 2010.
 Senior Vice President and President - Commercial Division from 2007 to 2010.

-Jeanne M. Moreno (60) - Vice President and Chief Information Officer since 2005.
+Jeanne M. Moreno (61) - Vice President and Chief Information Officer since 2005.

-Irwin M. Shur (56) - Vice President, General Counsel and Secretary since 2008.
+Irwin M. Shur (57) - Vice President, General Counsel and Secretary since 2008.

-Thomas J. Ward (62) - Senior Vice President and President - Repair Systems & Information Group since 2010.
+Thomas J. Ward (63) - Senior Vice President and President - Repair Systems & Information Group since 2010.
 Senior Vice President and President - Snap-on Tools Group from 2007 to 2010.

 There is no family relationship among the executive officers and there has been no involvement in legal proceedings during the past ten years that would be material to the evaluation of the ability or integrity of any of the executive officers.
-Executive officers may be elected by the Board or appointed by the Chief Executive Officer at the regular meeting of the Board that follows the Annual Shareholders' Meeting, which is ordinarily held in April each year, and at such other times as new positions are created or vacancies must be filled.
+Executive officers may either be elected by the Board or may be appointed by the Chief Executive Officer at the regular meeting of the Board that follows the Annual Shareholders' Meeting, which is ordinarily held in April each year, or at such other times as new positions are created or vacancies must be filled.